 And the more heteronormative the expectations of "what sex is," the more of a letdown I tend to be.
 If I were the type to get a raging erection early and often, I might have been able to fake it through a few more of the encounters I had in my twenties, but I've never been that guy either.
 Sadly mine tends to come and go like the quirky neighbor in a sitcom.
 So once I'm clearly a letdown and focusing on that in my head, things tend to spiral downward pretty quickly.

 That's why you're buying me lunch instead of just getting a list of labels.
-This comment section is already going to be a trash fire of people insisting I am X or am not really Y.
+This comment section is already going to be a trash fire of people insisting I am actually X or am not really Y.

 Avoided label #2